James M. Guffey: Petroleum industry

 Guffey made a fortune "amounting to millions as an oil producer".
 He was involved in developing oil and gas fields in Ohio and West Virginia.

 He and John H. Galey established the Guffey and Galey Company in 1880 or 1886.
 At one time, it was the largest oil producer in the world, outputting 40,000 barrels per day.

 The pair arranged the financing needed to drill for oil in the Spindletop oil field.
 When oil was found on January 10, 1901, it started the Texas oil boom.
 Guffey had a five-eighths interest in it, Galey one-quarter, and Anthony Francis Lucas one-eighth.
 Guffey established the J. M. Guffey Petroleum Company in May of that year; the firm bought Galey and Lucas's shares.
 In 1907, it and other companies merged to form the Gulf Oil Corporation; Guffey sold his seven-fifteens interest for $3 million.

 Politics

-In late August 1897, Guffey was named the Pennsylvania representative to the Democratic national committee, replacing William F. Harrity.
+In late August 1897, Guffey was named the Pennsylvania representative to the Democratic National Committee, replacing William F. Harrity.
+In 1912 he was again elected to the Democratic National Committee following the death of James Kerr.

 In the 1901 United States Senate special election in Pennsylvania, he came second to Republican Matthew Quay, with 22% of the vote.
 In the 1903 Senate election, he lost to Republican Boies Penrose.